paul-hammant/tbd/content/deciding-factors/index.md

 In Git if a colleague beat you to a commit/push on a branch (their code-review and automated CI passed).
 When you thought you were going to push, but Git informed you that you had to pull first, you might struggle to find a window to catch up and push ahead without encountering the same problem.
-Forks make that easier, and robots keeping pull-request branches abreast of origin:master help a lot.
+Forks make that easier, and robots keeping pull-request branches abreast of origin:master helps a lot.

 # Conways Law